hermescenter/gdpr.observer/README.md

 * `site`: it contains the structure of a site in [HUGO](https://gohugo.io) and the content are automatically published in [gdpr.observer](https://gdpr.observer).
 * `website-evidence-collector`: the original EDPS web analysis tool you clone it by hand.
-* `bin` Software commands to perform collections, analysis, import/export, API webserver `bin/backend.mjs` .
+* `scripts` Software commands to perform collections, analysis, import/export, API webserver `scripts/backend.mjs` .
 * `input`: The sites/domains lists to be analyzed as the input of the software, defined in YAML format .
 * `output`: created folders and results, you can delete after the imports, as the data goes in a MongoDB
 * `.gitignore`: it excludes the `output` folder, `web-evidence-collector` and the `logs`.